When your local markets change, your marketing reacts automatically

 - How is this different from a webhook platform like Svix or Hookdeck?

-- How is this different from mobile push-notification platforms (OneSignal, Braze)?
+- How is this different from mobile push notification platforms (OneSignal, Braze)?

-- What events get emitted?
+- What kinds of changes get sent?

 - Does this require a data engineer to configure?